ronaldraxon/RshinyWeek4/README.md

 https://raxondatascientist.shinyapps.io/RshinyWeek4/

-Or you can run it localy by typing the next line
+Or you can run it localy by typing the next lines.
+Be sure to install an updated version Rstudio and shiny package as well.
 ```
 shiny::runGitHub("ronaldraxon/RshinyWeek4")
 ```